 What You'll Learn

-- An understanding of international conflict and cooperation.
+- Develop an understanding of international conflict and cooperation.

-- Insight into various regional and international political institutions and systems and their impact on governance and diplomacy.
+- Gain insight into various regional and international political institutions and systems and their impact on governance and diplomacy.

-- Deepened knowledge in focused topic areas, such as international political economy, foreign policy, human rights, and geopolitics.
+- Build knowledge in focused topic areas, such as international political economy, foreign policy, human rights, and geopolitics.

 Our Community at a Glance